What is the Honors Foundations Program?

 Maintain a satisfactory GPA (3.5+ Honors GPA and 3.0+ cumulative GPA at program completion)

 The Honors Foundations Program is designed to be completed in four semesters.
-The simplest way to complete the 13 Honors credit requirement is to take your Honors eligible orientation class first semester freshman year (for most students this will be the Honors 298o orientation add-on), and one three-credit Honors course each semester for the student’s first four semesters at WVU.
+The simplest way to complete the 13 Honors credit requirement is to take the Honors 102: Introduction to Honors course and one three-credit Honors course each semester for the student’s first four semesters at WVU.
 However, there are many ways to earn Honors credit, so individual students may follow a different schedule.

 - Honors Foundations Courses